A Simple Hack to Improve Your Productivity

 By John Millen

-Thankfully, I've adopted a simple solution that has helped to greatly improve my productivity.
-I've created 25-minute timed sprints, followed by a mandatory 5-minute break.
+I’ve created 25-minute timed sprints, followed by a mandatory 5-minute break.
 In fact, I’m using that technique to write this article and the timer says I have 17 minutes remaining.

-I’ve kept it simple by ordering this $19 timer from Amazon.* It can be set for up to 60 minutes.
+I’ve kept it simple by ordering this inexpensive timer from Amazon.* It can be set for up to 60 minutes.
 (It also works in the kitchen, of course.)
 This is an easy way to increase your productivity.

 You could also use your phone as a timer, but I prefer to set my phone on do not disturb and refuse to be distracted by anything else.

 At the end of the day, I might have a handful of tasks I completed or on which I made significant progress.
 Some days having even one critical task completed feels like a major win.
-You have to take victories where you can in this new world.
+You have to take victories where you can in this distracted world.

 Studies find that human beings today have a 7-second attention span.
 Given that fact, any tactic or tool that brings real focus will pay outsized dividends in your productivity.